Dirichlet fractional Gaussian fields on the Sierpinski gasket and their discrete graph approximations: Regularity properties of the FGFs

-Next, we are interested in the H\"older regularity properties of the density field $(\tilde{X}_s(x))_{x\in K}$.
+Next, we are interested in the H\"older regularity properties of $(\tilde{X}_s(x))_{x\in K}$.
 This requires a deeper analysis and our main analytical ingredients are the following H\"older regularization estimates for the operators $(-\Delta)^{-s}$.

 \begin{thm} \

 \begin{itemize} \item Let $\frac{d_h}{2d_w} < s < 1-\frac{d_h}{2d_w} $.
 There exists a constant $C>0$ such that for every $f \in L^2(K,\mu)$ and $x,y \in K$,

 \item Let $ s = 1-\frac{d_h}{2d_w} $.
 There exists a constant $C>0$ such that for every $f \in L^2(K,\mu)$ and $x,y \in K$ with $d(x,y) \le 1/2$,